kenwilcox/Notify/README.md

 ```

 I'd like to add another argument for a command to execute on a "positive" or OK dismissal of the form, but I don't need it yet.
 So I haven't added it.

+Oh, the examples don't have quotes around the words, the're not needed.